-- 50. Foster meaningful, reciprocal relationships between mother and child, and father and child in a manner that is both culturally receptive and responsive. - 51.
+- 46. Engage with parents as equal partners in learning about their child while acknowledging parents' premier role as their child's first teacher. - 47.
+Foster meaningful, reciprocal relationships between mother and child, and father and child in a manner that is both culturally receptive and responsive. - 48.
 Talk together with families about the child's signals in ways that help families explore these signals and understand and respond to their child's behavior.

-- 52. Engage community partners to help support the needs and goals of new parents. - 53.
+- 49. Engage community partners to help support the needs and goals of new parents. - 50.
 Engage community partners to better understand and help support the needs of families who are parenting during stressful and challenging times.